Let’s start by explaining what SEO and CRO are, then we’ll dig into why you need them!

 CRO Leads to Long-Term SEO Success

 Focusing on Conversion Rate Optimization can benefit SEO because they ultimately have the same goal.
+CRO can be the key to long term SEO success.

 The goal of search engines is to provide the best results for the user.
 The goal of CRO is to provide the best experience for the user on your website.